hn374/Developer-Notes/Java/HeadFirstJava.md

 Saving objects through serialization is the easiest way to save and restore data between runnings of a Java program.

 ## Chapter 15: Making A Connection

+To connect to another machine, we need a socket connection.

+A socket is an object that represents a network connection between two machines.
+To make a socket connection, you need to know two things about the server: who it is and which port it is running on.
+In other words, the IP address and the TCP port number.

+To communicate over a socket connection, you use streams.